bihaox/CALM/docs/final.md

 * <i>Detecting mob:</i>

     We use ObservationFromNearbyEntities to detect mobs.
 When present, the Mod will return observations that list the positions of all entities that fall within the given ranges of the agent.
 A JSON array will be returned for each range requested, named using the name attribute of the range.
 Within the array will be a series of elements, one for each entity

+* <i>Detecting weather:</i>

+    The Malmo API does not provide support for the agent to percept the weather, but a user might want to modify the time of day using Malmo environment xml.
+In that case, we provide ability in our system to return a string that corresponds to the current weather in game(rain, thunder, clear).

+* <i>Detecting time of day:</i>

+    The Malmo API does not provide support for the agent to percept the in-game time of day, but a user might want to modify this environment feature using Malmo environment xml.
+We also provide ability in our system to return defined time of day(day/night) string.

 ## Evaluation